Lafaiet/POXDoc/PT_BR/Main.md

 OpenFlow Switch Tutorial for Betta (of_sw_tutorial_resend.py) - this is the same module as above but takes advantage of resend functionality in the betta branch.
-Flow Statistics Collector Example
+Flow Statistics Collector Exemplo
 Prepared by William Emmanuel Yu.

-Flow Statistics Collector Example (flow_stats.py) - this module collects statistics every 5 seconds using a timer.
+Flow Statistics Collector Exemplo (flow_stats.py) - this module collects statistics every 5 seconds using a timer.
 There are three (3) kinds of statistics collected: port statistics, flow statistics and a sample displaying on web statistics (similar to an example below).
 This complete port and flow statistics requires the pox.openflow.of_json module in the betta branch of Pox.
 Coding Conventions
 The Style Guide for Python Code (AKA PEP 8) outlines some conventions for developing in Python.
 It's a good baseline, though POX does not aim for strict conformance.
 Here are some guidelines for writing code in POX, especially if you'd like to have it merged.
 Note that in some cases they are in addition to or differ from PEP 8.
 Also note that the most important guideline is that code is readable.
 Also also note that the code in the repository does not entirely conform with the below guidelines (pull requests that improve consistency are very welcome!).